About this Cycle Tour

 Tours in: CambodiaMulti-CountryVietnam

-The total distance is 1,096 km in 10 cycling days on smooth tarmac roads.
+The total distance is 1,082 km in 11 cycling days on smooth tarmac roads.
 The trip is fully supported, and your guide’s expert knowledge of the area and terrain means that you always know what is coming up in terms of distance and difficulty.
 This makes a tremendous difference, as does the constant supply of cold drinks, ice, and fresh fruit.

 Suitability: This is a tour for cyclists possessing a moderate to high level of physical fitness.
-Fitness will be a huge asset on those long days and on the climb to Dalat.
+Fitness will be a huge asset on those long days and especially on the climb to Dalat.
 The tour is fully supported, and the bus is always close at hand for those that find the riding too difficult.

 We meet at the hotel in Saigon at 3 pm (you can check in from 2 pm) for a city tour.
 The first stop will be Reunification Hall, formerly known as the Presidential Palace, and it was this modern building that North Vietnamese tanks seized on the morning of April 30, 1975, marking the fall of Saigon.
 From there, we stroll to the major sights of colonial Ho Chi Minh City: The Old Saigon Post Office, Dong Khoi Street (formerly Rue Catinat), Continental Hotel, the Opera House, and City Hall.
 In the evening, we go over our upcoming tour and have a welcome dinner.